mfi18/mfi18/README.md

 <h1 align="center"><b>I'm Muhammad Faizan</b></h1>
-🔭 I’m currently studying Computer Science at NUST<br>🌱 I’m currently learning Cyber Security, Netwroking and AI<br>⚡ Fun fact: I am really into meeting new people and befriending them<br>💬 I'm developing my skills and am eager to collaborate with professionals and fellows
+🔭 Currently studying Computer Science at NUST<br>🌱 Learning Cyber Security, Networking, and AI<br>⚡ Very much into meeting new people and befriending them<br>💬 Developing my skills and am eager to collaborate with professionals and fellows

 ## 🌐 Connect with me: